fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 This RFC extends F# to include type-directed conversions when known type information is available.
 It does three things:

-1. Puts in place a general backwards-compatible mechanism for type directed conversions (and one that works in conjunction with the existing techniques to allow subsumption at some specific places)
+1. Puts in place a general backwards-compatible last-resort mechanism for type directed conversions.

-2. Selects a particular set of type directed conversions to use.
+2. Adds a particular set of type directed conversions.
 These are:
-   - the existing func (`'a -> 'b`) --> `delegate` type directed conversions
+   - Delegates: the existing func (`'a -> 'b`) --> `delegate` type directed conversions
-   - the existing `delegate` --> LINQ `Expression` type directed conversions
+   - Expressions: the existing `delegate` --> LINQ `Expression` type directed conversions
-   - upcasting
+   - Subsumption: upcasting
-   - `int32` --> `int64`/`nativeint`/`float64`
+   - Numeric: `int32` --> `int64`/`nativeint`/`float64`
-   - `op_Implicit` when both source and destination are nominal.
+   - Code-defined: `op_Implicit` when both source and destination are nominal.

-3. Implements a warning when any of these are used (excluding the two existing conversions).
-The warning is off by default for all but uses of F#-defined `op_Implicit`.

-Type-directed conversions are used as an option of last resort, at leaf expressions, so different types may be returned on each bracnh of compound structures like `if .. then ... else`.

-Numeric an `op_Implicit` type-directed conversions only apply when both types are fully known, and are generally only useful for non-generic types.
+   Numeric and code-defined type-directed conversions only apply when both types are fully known, and are generally only useful for non-generic types.

+3. Implements warnings when any of these are used (excluding the two existing conversions for delegates and expressions).
+These warnings are off by default, except for F#-defined `op_Implicit`, which is on by default.

 # Design Principles